Pediatric and Adolescent Solid Tumor Steering Committee

 - Neuroblastoma CTPM

 Revising the International Neuroblastoma Response Criteria (INRC) is viewed as a necessary step to make progress through clinical trials in the treatment and outcome for children with neuroblastoma.
 The PASTSC convened an international panel of experts who were organized into working groups focused on different aspects of the criteria.
 The revised criteria were developed at the meeting which took place in April 2012 and also on a series of conference calls held both before and after the meeting.
-Read the executive summary and about the international study that was an important outcome of this CTPM, Assessment of Primary Site Response in Children With High-Risk Neuroblastoma: An International Multicenter Study.
+Read the executive summary and the following publications that are important outcomes of this CTPM:

 - Drug Development for Metastatic Osteosarcoma